24,000

 Number of years left before extinction of rhinos in the wild.

+See you in 2026!
 Long live the rhino.

 Kennedy Zakeer